OTonGitHub/IATC-WebAPI/README.md

     - right click project secrets.json (depends IDE)
 - If single HttpGet Action, and name not specified, will auto direct for class.
 - If multiple HttpGet with no name in same class, will cause ambigious name.
+- <HttpsRedirection> can be added to appsettings, if want to redirect, and along with app.UseHttpsRedirection in configure middleware for more control

 # Managing Secrets
 - For local development, storing connections strings,
 - in Rider: